A “modern-day leper.”

 “I understand the desire to protect kids and individuals, but I think there’s a better way,” said Public Defender Robert Peterson.

-Peterson said the goal is to improve, success and reintegrate.
-He said that the best interest of the people is to set them up in order to be successful, which benefits everybody.
+Peterson said the goal should be to help sex offenders reintegrate into society once they serve their time.
+He said it’s in society’s interest to help them become successful and rehabilitate.
 In addition, Peterson said that research shows that when sex offenders have stability with residency, there’s an increase in employment and the re-incarceration rates are lower.

 Limited living space